freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-035.md

 ## Description
 <section id='description'>

-That is kind of what you want, but now it would be nice if the flavor and price were on the same line.
-Remember that `p` elements are <dfn>block-level</dfn> elements, so they take up the entire width of the parent element.
+That is kind of what you want, but now it would be nice if the flavor and price were on the same line.  `p` elements are <dfn>block-level</dfn> elements, so they take up the entire width of their parent element.

 To get them on the same line, you need to apply some styling to the `p` elements, so they behave more like `inline` elements.
-Start by adding a `class` attribute with the value `item` to each `article` element.
+Add a `class` attribute with the value `item` to first `article` element under the `Coffees` heading.

 </section>